Counting and effective rigidity in algebra and geometry: Introduction

-Starting with Vign{\'e}ras \cite{Vigneras80A} and Sunada \cite{Sunada}, there have been many papers that have produced non-isometric hyperbolic manifolds with identical eigenvalue and primitive geodesic length spectra; such manifolds are said to be isospectral or length isospectral (see \cite{Gordon} for a broader, more substantial story on isospectral constructions).
-As a result, isospectral manifolds need not be isometric.
-By construction, the constructions of Vign{\'e}ras and Sunada produce manifolds that are commensurable.
-Moreover, for arithmetic hyperbolic $2$-- or $3$--manifolds, they must be commensurable.
-Reid \cite{Reid-Isospectral} proved that hyperbolic 2--manifolds with identical primitive length spectra are commensurable provided one of the manifolds is arithmetic.
+Restricting to the class of closed hyperbolic $n$--manifolds, starting with the constructions of Vign{\'e}ras \cite{Vigneras80A}, Sunada \cite{Sunada}, many papers have constructed arbitrarily large finite families pairwise non-isometric hyperbolic $n$--manifolds with identical eigenvalue and (complex) length spectra for all $n\geq 2$; such manifolds are said to be \textbf{isospectral} or (\textbf{complex}) \textbf{length isospectral}.
+By construction, the pairs produced by Vign{\'e}ras, Sunada are commensurable; all presently known pairs are commensurable.
+It is not known if such pairs must be commensurable in any dimension $n \geq 2$.
+For arithmetic hyperbolic $2$-- or $3$--manifolds, they must be.
+Reid \cite{Reid-Isospectral} proved that hyperbolic 2--manifolds with identical length spectra are commensurable provided one of the manifolds is arithmetic.
 Using Selberg's trace formula, Reid also obtained an identical result for eigenvalue spectra.
 As arithmeticity is a commensurability invariant, the other manifold is also arithmetic.
-Chinburg--Hamilton--Long--Reid \cite{chinburg-geodesics} extended Reid's result on primitive geodesics to arithmetic hyperbolic 3--manifolds.
-Prasad--Rapinchuk \cite{PrasadRap} also extended Reid's work for many classes of arithmetic, locally symmetric manifolds.
-Before the work of Prasad--Rapinchuk, it was already known that Reid's rigidity result could not be extended to general locally symmetric manifolds as Lubotzky--Samuels--Vishne \cite{LSV05} constructed many examples of isospectral, incommensurable compact locally symmetric manifolds using a method similar to but more technical than that of Vign{\'e}ras.
+Reid also established this result for arithmetic hyperbolic $3$--manifolds with the length spectrum replaced with the complex length spectrum.
+Chinburg--Hamilton--Long--Reid \cite{chinburg-geodesics} extended Reid's result on length spectra for arithmetic hyperbolic 2--manifolds to arithmetic hyperbolic 3--manifolds.
+Prasad--Rapinchuk \cite{PrasadRap} also extended \cite{Reid-Isospectral} for many classes of arithmetic, locally symmetric manifolds.
+Before \cite{PrasadRap}, it was known that \cite{Reid-Isospectral} could not be extended to general locally symmetric manifolds as Lubotzky--Samuels--Vishne \cite{LSV05} constructed arbitrarily large finite families of pairwise incommensurable, isospectral arithmetic, compact, locally symmetric manifolds with real rank $n$ for all $n$ using a method similar to Vign{\'e}ras.
+For a fixed manifold, the number of commensurability classes is always finite by \cite{PrasadRap} but can be can be arbitrarily large by \cite{LSV05}.
+This finiteness is the geometric analog of the finiteness of genera for division algebras over number fields where genera are also arbitrarily large.